jks-prv/Beagle_SDR_GPS/README.md

 This SDR is a bit different.
 It has a web interface that can be used by up to four separate listeners.
 Each one listening and tuning an independent frequency simultaneously.
 See the screenshots below.

 ### Components
-* SDR covering the 10 KHz to 30 MHz (VLF-HF) spectrum.
+* SDR covering the 10 kHz to 30 MHz (VLF-HF) spectrum.
 * Web interface based on [OpenWebRX](http://openwebrx.org/) from András Retzler, HA7ILM.
 * Integrated software-defined GPS receiver from Andrew Holme's [Homemade GPS Receiver](http://www.aholme.co.uk/GPS/Main.htm).
 * LTC 14-bit 65 MHz ADC.